zanerock/cloudsite/site/docs/user-guides/domain-name-selection.md

 ---
 sidebar_position: 5
-description: A quick guide to registering domain names.
+description: A guide to registering domain names.
 ---
-# Domain Names
+# Domain Name Selection

 Your website needs someplace to _be_, and that's where domain names come in.
 A domain name is a (hopefully) user friendly name that acts as the address for your website.
 In this document, we will go over how to select and register a good domain name.